pbenmoser4/cloudmine-samples/app-population/README.md

 }
 ```

 Where each of the `field_name`s above correspond to the name of an object field in the created object, the `values` of each `field_name` correspond to the possible values of that field, and the `count` refers to whether a single value or an array of values should be generated.

+Notice that, when sub-fielding, creating one structure for the subfield is enough.
+Specifying `COUNT_MULTI` on a subfield will generate an array of subfields based on the seed structure of that subfield.

 ---------